DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 - Speakable (can be spoken over phone)
 - Usable (constrained on length and format)

+### Alternative proposal

+An alternative format could be containing the relevant domain name instead of the handle pointing to the creator, since the creator is not necessarily important, especially in the use-case where you are handling several tokens for several domain names in parallel.

+Format:

+`eksempel-dk-098f6bcd4621d373cade4e832627b4f6`

+And with IDN support (`æøåöäüé.dk`):

+`xn--4cabco7dk5a-dk-098f6bcd4621d373cade4e832627b4f6`

 ## References

 - [DK Hostmaster EPP Service Specification](https://github.com/DK-Hostmaster/epp-service-specification)